All Episodes

 He's more quiet in real life, isn't he?

-He's actually more like Mater.
+He's actually more like Mader.

 He's very sweet and funny.

-He's a great husband, and he's an awesome dad.
+He's a great husband and he's an awesome dad.

 So he's easy to be married to.

-So tell us a little bit about your book and then and when it's coming out and where people can get it.
+So tell us a little bit about your book and then when it's coming out and where people can get it.

 You guys have been such dear friends of mine.

-Um, and I'm so proud of you for doing this, but I I want people to be made aware of it.
+But I want people to be made aware of it.

 Tell us about it.

-Well, I know we're short of time, so I didn't grow up in a Christian home.
+So I didn't grow up in a Christian home.

-Um, and I just started thinking about Jesus, right?
+And I just started thinking about Jesus, right?

-Uh, you know how it is, Sean.
+You know how it is, Sean.

 We have a blessed life.